 You have a right to a carer’s assessment if you provide, or intend to provide, unpaid support to someone who could not manage without your help.
 It can be a useful first step in helping you to understand your situation and the needs you may have.

-The Carers Card offers saving and discounts on leisure and wellbeing activities across Brighton & Hove.
-The Card is free to all carers looking after someone in Brighton & Hove.
-For details on how to get your card please contact Carers Hub on 01273 977 000 or email@example.com
+The Carers Card offers saving and discounts on leisure and well-being activities across Brighton & Hove.
+The Card is free to all carers looking after someone in Brighton & Hove and is issued following the carer’s assessment.
+If you would like a Carers Card, please complete the self-referral form to request an assessment.

 CareLink Plus & Telecare